 Author’s Note: This document originated as notes to myself while I researched and wrote the fact-based novel, Hysterical: Anna Freud’s Story, which is the “lost memoir” of Sigmund Freud’s (very real) lesbian daughter.
 I’ve since tightened it up so that it’s readable by other people.
 But it and the footnotes are written informally, as guides to me.

 Anna Freud was born in 1895 and lived until 1982.
 Unlike her two sisters and three brothers, she never married.
 Instead, beginning in her mid teens, she became Freud’s pupil of sorts.
 By her early adulthood she was his nearly constant companion and, eventually, his closest collaborator.
-As Freud’s cigar habit led to cancer, and as cancer surgeries increasingly debilitated him, Anna began tending physically to her father day and night.
-This arrangement continued until Freud’s death, when Anna assumed the mantle of the head of the psychoanalytic movement and bore his psychoanalytic seed into the world.
-Ultimately, Anna became a pioneer in the field of child psychoanalysis, adding immeasurably to our understanding of childhood development.
+As Freud’s cigar habit contributed to cancer, and as cancer surgeries increasingly debilitated him, Anna began tending physically to her father day and night.
+This arrangement continued until Freud’s death, when Anna informally assumed the mantle of the head of the psychoanalytic movement and bore his psychoanalytic seed into the world.
+Ultimately, Anna became a pioneer in the field of child psychoanalysis, adding immeasurably to Western understanding of childhood development.

 So while, beginning in about 1969, some people within the psychoanalytic community surely knew about the illicit analysis, for the most part, that community treated Roazen’s views—and news—with scorn.
 It wasn’t until 1988 that news of the improper analysis officially “broke” within the psychoanalytic community itself.
 In Anna Freud: A Biography (Norton), which to my knowledge is the only authorized biography of Anna, psychoanalyst Elisabeth Young-Breuehl described the analysis without commenting on its propriety or lack thereof.
 On the other hand, that same year in Freud: A Life for Our Times, Peter Gay (a Yale-affiliated historian with no professional allegiance to Freud’s ideas) called that particular psychoanalysis “a most irregular preceding,” and Freud’s decision to analyze Anna, “a calculated flouting of the rules he had lain down with such force and precision.”